w3c/webappsec-subresource-integrity/spec.markdown

 Markham's [Link Fingerprints][] concept, as well as WHATWG's [Link Hashes][].

 A special thanks to Mike West of Google, Inc. for his invaluable contributions to the initial version of this spec.
-Additonally, Brad Hill, Anne van Kesteren, Jonathan Kingston, Mark Nottingham, Dan Veditz, Eduardo Vela, Tanvi Vyas, and Michal Zalewski provided invaluable feedback.
+Additionally, Brad Hill, Anne van Kesteren, Jonathan Kingston, Mark Nottingham, Dan Veditz, Eduardo Vela, Tanvi Vyas, and Michal Zalewski provided invaluable feedback.